 Whatever the case for your business, I’m going to outline what I feel are the seven biggest marketing and sales mistakes that advisors make.
 Believe me, there are many more than seven, but I’m going to stick with seven for brevity’s sake.

-Here are the mistakes:
+Here are the financial advisor marketing mistakes:

 Are you marketing to everyone and anyone?
 If so, you are really marketing to no one!
 Advisors would make their lives far simpler if they could narrow down their target market and specialize in the needs of one to three niche markets.